qween-beth/foodiebot/README.md

 # 🍽️ ChowBot | AI Food Analyzer

-Welcome to the **AI Food Analyzer** application, a Streamlit-based app designed to analyze food images using machine learning and generative AI.
+Welcome to the **AI Food Analyzer** application, called ChowBot designed to analyze food images using machine learning and generative AI.
 This app identifies food items from images, provides a nutritional breakdown, and suggests recipes using state-of-the-art AI models.
+Built on Gemini x Mobile Net Transformer.

 ## Table of Contents